-- 29.2 The books of account shall be kept at the Office of the University or, subject to the Act, at such other place or places as the Board think fit, and shall be open to the inspection of the Governors and of such other persons as the Board may authorise. - 29.3 The Board shall from time to time in accordance with the Act and the Charities Act 1993, and as otherwise required by these Articles or the Regulations, cause to be prepared and to be laid before the University in General Meeting such income and expenditure accounts, balance sheets, cash flow statements, group accounts (if any) and reports as are referred to in the Act, the Charities Act 1993, these Articles or the Regulations. - A copy of every balance sheet (including every document required by law to be annexed thereto) which is to be laid before the University in General Meeting, together with a copy of the Auditors' Report, shall not less than twenty-one days before the date of the meeting be sent to every Member of, and every holder of debentures of, the University; provided that this Article shall not require a copy of these documents to be sent to any person of whose address the University is not aware or to more than one of the joint holders of any debentures.

-29.5 All cheques, promissory notes, drafts, bills of exchange and other negotiable instruments and all receipts for monies paid to the University shall be signed, drawn, accepted, endorsed or otherwise executed, as the case may be, in such manner as the Board shall from time to time by resolution determine.
+- 29.2 The books of account shall be kept at the Office of the University or, subject to the Act, at such other place or places as the Board think fit, and shall be open to the inspection of the Governors and of such other persons as the Board may authorise. - 29.3 The Board shall from time to time in accordance with the Act and the Charities Act 2011, and as otherwise required by these Articles or the Regulations, cause to be prepared and to be laid before the University in General Meeting such income and expenditure accounts, balance sheets, cash flow statements, group accounts (if any) and reports as are referred to in the Act, the Charities Act 2011 , these Articles or the Regulations. - A copy of every balance sheet (including every document required by law to be annexed thereto) which is to be laid before the University in Annual General Meeting, together with a copy of the Auditors' Report, shall in accordance with these Articles be sent to every Member; provided that this Article shall not require a copy of these documents to be sent to any person of whose address the University is not aware. - 29.5 All cheques, promissory notes, drafts, bills of exchange and other negotiable instruments and all receipts for monies paid to the University shall be signed, drawn, accepted, endorsed or otherwise executed, as the case may be, in such manner as the Board shall from time to time by resolution determine.